jarekjar/resume/README.md

     * GPULookup is a web scraper / full stack web application that scrapes the internet for the cheapest Computer GPU prices, and displays them.
+    * Also allows for manual edit/delete.
-    * GPULookup was built using SQL, ASP.NET Web Api 2.0, and React.
+    * GPULookup was built using SQL, ASP.NET Web Api 2, and React.

 ----